agnivade/wasmbrowsertest/README.md

 Code coverage changes introduced in go 1.20 produce multiple [coverage data files](https://go.dev/testing/coverage/#working) in binary format.

-In wasmbrowsertest, file system operations for coverage files occur via http api calls.
+In wasmbrowsertest, file system operations for coverage files occur via HTTP API calls.

 Prefer using `-test.gocoverdir=/path/to/coverage` instead of `-test.coverprofile=coverage.out`
 when coverage data is needed.
 This will prevent http api calls that would read all the coverage data